csessig86/intro-to-js/README.md

 ```

 ####Variables
+Variables allow you store pieces of information to use later in your Javascript file.
 ```javascript
 var number = 5 + 10; // This is a number
 var string = 'All hail Javascript' // This is a string